 If you travel south in the Banderas Bay (Bahía de Banderas), you’ll find a protected area, that through the years has become a regular attraction, not only for the different day cruise ships in Vallarta but also for those that enjoy scuba diving and snorkeling.
 We are, of course, talking about the now famous Puerto Vallarta islands of “Los Arcos” (The Arches) or "Los Arcos de Mismaloya" (The Arches of Mismaloya).

 These small beautiful granite islands protruding from the sea surface, visible even from downtown PV, which are protected as a National Marine Park since 1984.

 This wonderful place is also a protected area for various seabird species that breed there, some of these include penguins, various species of parrots, pelicans and other sea and land birds.
-In the same way marine life biodiversity in the sea around the park is also considerable, you’ll really enjoy a snorkel or scuba dive in the area, the water is quite clear and you can see different species of fish and other marine life.
+Mirroring the land-based cornucopia, marine life biodiversity in the sea around the park is also considerable, you'll really enjoy a snorkel or scuba dive in the area, the water is quite clear and you can see different species of fish, mantas, rays, sea turtles, pufferfish and other marine life.

-In the past, not so long ago these huge rock formations were called Las Peñas (The Rocks), in fact all of Puerto Vallarta was called that way, Las Peñas or Peñitas precisely due to the large rock formations near the sea limits, and in years prior the name was “El Carrizal”.
+In the past, not so long ago these huge rock formations were called Las Peñas (The Rocks), in fact, all of Puerto Vallarta was called that way, Las Peñas or Peñitas precisely because of these the large rock formations near the sea limits, and in years prior the name was “El Carrizal”.

-It was close to these that "The Night of the Iguana" movie was shot by director, screenwriter and actor John Houston at Mismaloya Beach, Los Arcos appear a few times in the wide shots of the movie.
+It was close to these small islands that "The Night of the Iguana" movie was shot by director, screenwriter, and actor, John Houston, at Mismaloya Beach, you can actually see Los Arcos appear a few times in the wide shots from this 1964 movie.